 The Baby Makers

-This is a program featuring a series of workshops for women in pregnancy.
-It offers supported creative practice in a group, as a way to address connection, emotional health & wellbeing for midwives and pregnant women.
+The WAAS are delighted to have been awarded funding for a new series of Baby Makers sessions in 2023-2024 by the National Lottery Community Fund.
+This is our program featuring a series of workshops for people who have recently given birth.
+It offers supported creative practice in a group, as a way to address connection, emotional health & wellbeing for health professionals and people with new babies.

-We ran a series of 8 sessions in late 2021, for women in pregnancy.
+We ran a series of 8 sessions in late 2021, for women and people in pregnancy.
 In spring 2022 we offered a series of sessions for new mothers in the first year after giving birth.
 A doula and other support workers joined the group to give support and also as creative participants.
 We offered stipends to all participants to ensure there are no financial barriers to taking part.

 The Baby Makers collective Bunting telling stories of pregnancy, birth and reproductive care at the Museum in the Park, Stroud.